-Whenever any reader plans of reading a horror short fiction his journey’s end at some of the great names of horror writing like Edgar Ellan Poe, Shirley Jackson, H.P Lovecraft, and Stephen King.
+Whenever any reader plans of reading a horror short fiction his journey end with some of the great names of horror writing like Edgar Ellan Poe, Shirley Jackson, H.P Lovecraft, and Stephen King.

 These masters of horror fiction gave the literary world some of the best horror short stories which are still loved by readers of horror fiction.

-The list of famous horror short stories follow the works of these great writers of horror short fiction.
+The list of famous horror short stories follows the works of these great writers of horror short fiction.

-Our first three listings of Famous Horror short stories contain the eerie tales of Edgar Ellan Poe.
-Also regarded as the master of horror short stories and one of those brilliant minds in short horror fiction writing, Poe quick and short horror tales are the best picks for your horror craving.
+Our first three listings of best & famous horror short stories contain the eerie tales of Edgar Ellan Poe.
+Also regarded as the master of horror short stories and one of those brilliant minds in short horror fiction writing, Poe’s quick and short horror tales are the best picks for your horror craving.

 1. The Tell-Tale Heart

 The Tell Tale Heart was first published in 1843 but is still loved and read by fans of horror fiction.

 Would you ever kill somebody just because you didn’t like the eyes of that person, but the main character, the servant of an old man killed his master just because he cannot bear looking into his master’s eye which he described as the “vulture-like eyes”

 I did not hate the old man; I even loved him.
 He had never hurt me.
 I did not want his money.
 I think it was his eye.
 His eyes was like the eyes of a vulture.THE TELL TALE HEART